Pers8/obsidian-files/Approaches to non-literary texts.md

 - Additionally, we do not want to suggest that you should adopt a linear approach to analysing a text; you may find that tone is the first thing that jumps out at you, or you may be attuned to picking up on o figurative language as you read.
 - The purpose « these exercises is to give you the tools to analyse with more confidence.

+## Content

+- An initial reading of any text should focus on content.
+Only once you have grasped the literal meaning of the text can you begin to consider other layers of meaning.
+If you start by developing a solid understanding of the content of the text (the what), then you will be able to work towards a more nuanced understanding of the style of the text (the how and why).
+Jumping in to an analysis of style first will only demonstrate a lack of foundational knowledge.